-As a fiduciary and party-in-interest to a retirement investor, RIM has developed written policies and procedures to follow certain standards of conduct, including compliance with any applicable prohibited transaction rules governing its relationship to the retirement investor.
+Redwood acts as a fiduciary under ERISA and the Internal Revenue Code when providing investment advice to retirement investors, including plan participants and IRA holders.
+When offering rollover or similar recommendations, Redwood follows the Department of Labor's current fiduciary guidance under PTE 2020-02, which requires acting in the client's best interest, disclosing conflicts, and meeting specific documentation and compliance obligations.
+Additional disclosures are provided to clients at or before the time of such recommendations.
 Generally, these disclosures are contained in this Form ADV Part 2A, the client agreement and/or in separate ERISA disclosure documents and are designed to enable the ERISA plan's fiduciary to: (1) determine the reasonableness of all compensation received by Ascension; (2) identify any potential conflicts of interests; and (3) satisfy reporting and disclosure requirements to plan participants.